DaytripperTX/MatterSense/docs/requirements/Hardware_Block_Selection.md

   - Wi-Fi is **power-gated during battery operation**
   - Wi-Fi is **fully enabled during USB-powered operation**
 - **nRF7002 peak TX current (~260 mA)** drives Rev B power design and rules out coin-cell for Wi-Fi use.
-- **Module selection constraint:** candidate Wi-Fi modules must include an **integrated antenna** (PCB trace or chip antenna).
-Modules requiring an external antenna (pads/U.FL) are excluded from the primary shortlist.
+- **Module selection constraint:** Wi-Fi modules must include an **integrated antenna** (PCB trace or chip antenna).
-- Current nRF7002 module ecosystem shows **limited deep distributor stock**:
+- **Supply chain reality (acceptable for this project scope):**
-  - This is acceptable for a small run (~500–1000 units).
+  - For a small run (likely **<500**, possibly **<1000**), sub-1000 stock is acceptable.
-  - For a mass-produced commercial product, limited module stock would likely force either:
+  - For mass production, limited module stock would likely force either:
     - A different Wi-Fi solution with broader module availability, or
     - Discrete RF design with full certification testing.
+- **Optional population (DNP) strategy:**
+  - The PCB shall be designed such that the Wi-Fi module can be **left unpopulated** (DNP) and the device remains fully functional in a BLE/Thread/ZigBee-only mode.
+  - Firmware shall detect the absence of the Wi-Fi module (or treat it as unavailable) and operate without Wi-Fi features enabled.
+  - This reduces procurement risk and BOM cost for builds where Wi-Fi is not required.

 ### Open Items (Wi-Fi Block)

 - Select primary module candidate based on:
-  - Sustained distributor availability (prefer Mouser/Digi-Key)
+  - Near-term buyability (distributor vs vendor-direct)
-  - Antenna type (PCB trace vs chip antenna) and PCB keepout constraints
+  - Antenna type (chip antenna vs PCB trace) and PCB keepout constraints
 - Confirm SDIO vs SPI interface choice and SoC pin impact
 - Validate PMIC selection against:
   - ~300 mA peak load and fast transient response
 - Define firmware policy for:
   - Battery vs USB Wi-Fi behavior
   - TWT configuration and wake cadence
+- Define hardware detection / strap approach for:
+  - Determining whether the Wi-Fi module is populated (DNP vs present)

 **Preliminary Direction:** nRF7002 module with integrated antenna (TBD)
 **Decision Status:** TBD – pending final module selection and PMIC selection